TutorialsLast Updated Jul 24, 202411 min read

 This snippet makes a request to the same URL used earlier and then saves the response to the getResponse variable.
 It then returns the response to make it accessible to other methods or functions that may need it — like our tests.
 The snippet exports the method to make it accessible outside the app.js file.

-To write a test for this, import the getUser method into your app.test.js test file.
-Then write your test as shown here:
+To write a test for this, we import the getUser method into the app.test.js test file.
+Then we write the test as shown here:

 const { getUser, postUser, concurrentRequests } = require("./app.js");